 Learning outcomes

-1. The Master will be familiar with the fundamental concepts and theories of business administration, and will be able to describe the current state of the scientific discussion and the newest developments within this domain.
+1. The Master will be able to define, distinguish and apply the fundamental concepts and theories of business administration, and will be able to describe the current state of the scientific discussion and the newest developments within this domain.

 2. The Master will be able to select and critically process information sources and research literature on specific management issues in a systematic manner.